Cockney Rhyming Slang: A List of Examples and What They Mean

 Let’s be honest, having a cup of Rosy Lee (Rosie Lee) any time of day is a great way to make you feel refreshed and recharged.
 But what does having a cup of Rosy actually mean?

-Having a cup of Rosy simply means having a cup of tea, which could be any tea like Earl Grey, Jasmine, Green Tea, or any other type of tea you want.
+Having a cup of Rosy simply means having a cup of tea.
 This expression is one of the most popular Cockney rhyming slang used all over Britain.

 Anyone from London, particularly those from the East End, is referred to as Cockney.
-According to one theory, to be a true Cockney you must be born within hearing distance of the Bow Bells of St. Mary Le Bow Church in Cheapside, London.
-Luckily, many hospitals in the East End are located within that perimeter.
-But because of traffic noise, the sound of the Bow Bells can only be heard some miles away.
+To be a true Cockney you must be born within hearing distance of the Bow Bells of St. Mary Le Bow Church in Cheapside, London.

 Bees and honey